 Research & Advanced Study

-Berkeley Carroll encourages students to develop their intellectual interests through research and advanced study.
-Here are some of the opportunities we offer:
+Berkeley Carroll encourages students to develop their intellectual interests through research and advanced study in humanities, world languages and academic travel programs, science, math and computer science.
+Learn about some of the opportunities we offer:

 World Language and Academic Travel Programs

 Our academic travel programs provide opportunities to deepen students’ understanding of language, culture, and history.
 Each is linked with its own dedicated Spring Intensive and requires academic work alongside the travel.
 We treat these opportunities as academic programs rather than sightseeing tours.
 Current travel programs include:

 - Language immersion-based opportunities at El Centro de Lenguas y Educacíon Intercultural in Granada, Spain, and Le Centre Méditerranéen d’Études Françaises in Cap d’Ail, France.

 - Community development and global issues-based programs in India and Tanzania.
 Some priority is given to students who have pursued related coursework in English and history electives, such as Modern India and The History of Decolonization.

 - The program in Italy is primarily for Latin students since the focus of the program is entirely on classical Rome.